Picture Gallery

 Photo

 Exposing carbon tissue for conventional gravure.
 The sheet of sensitized carbon tissue was given two exposures.
 The first was to a point source (originally a carbon arc lamp, later a xenon lamp).
 The exposure, to a glass screen under vacuum, established the cell/wall structure on the tissue: the areas that would become the cell walls were exposed to the U.V. of the lamp and were hardened, while the unexposed cell areas remained soft.
-Here we see the second exposure of the same piece of tissue, but in a different vacuum frame, to the planned-up continuous positives.
+The same piece of tissue, but in a different vacuum frame, is then exposed (as shown in this photo) to the planned-up continuous positives.
 The light source is a bank of fluorescent tubes (just visible on the right).
-The operator is positioning a photocell, used in the timing of the exposure.
-These frames could be swung to the horizontal for loading the tissue and foils.
+The operator is positioning a photocell to time the exposure.
+The frames could be swung to the horizontal for loading the tissue and foils.
 Photo by J. Allan Cash.
 (Photo supplied by Basil Boden, information by Barry Humphreys)

 Photo